Day's Theorem is sharp for $n$ even: Mixed J o nsson terms and congruence modularity

 \begin{definition} \labbel{mix} A sequence $t_0, \dots, t_n$ is a sequence of \emph{mixed J{\'o}nsson terms} if the equations in \eqref{bas} from Definition \ref{jondef} hold and, moreover, for each $h$ ($0 \leq h<n$), at least one of the equations \eqref{m1}, \eqref{m3}, \eqref{m2}, \eqref{m4} is satisfied.

 Any choice of some specific equation for each $h< n$ determines a \emph{mixed condition}.

 If in the above definition we only assume (B$^{\widehat \ell}$) instead of \eqref{bas}, we say that the sequence is \emph{defective at place $\ell$}.
 Compare Definition \ref{defgumm}.
-Sequences defective at two places are defined similarly.
+Sequences defective at two or more places are defined similarly.
 We shall see that sequences defective at one or both ``ends'' $1$ and $n-1$ are particularly interesting and enjoy special properties.
 Compare also Lemma \ref{dayoptlem} and Theorem \ref{thm2hg}(i).
 Sequences defective at ``internal places'' are less well-behaved.
-See Remark \ref{polin}. \end{definition}
+See Remark \ref{polin} in conjunction with Remark \ref{conidabog}. \end{definition}

 In a different context and with different terminology mixed and defective mixed conditions appeared in Kazda and Valeriote \cite{KV} as Maltsev conditions associated to pattern paths.
 See \cite[Subsection 3.2]{KV} and Remark \ref{lrrmk}(b) below.
 Mixed conditions deserve a more attentive study, but, of course, the present paper is already long enough and it is not possible to include a detailed study of such conditions.
 We just present a few remarks.
 In particular, we shall use the notion of a mixed condition in order to present alternative proofs, in a uniform way, for Theorems \ref{dayshr}(i), \ref{dir}(ii), \ref{thm2hg}(i), Lemma \ref{dayoptlem}, Corollary \ref{dayopt}(i)-(iii), Proposition \ref{gummopt}(i) and for the statements in Remark \ref{daystrong}.
 In a sense, the main point in the present section is just to introduce an appropriate notation and then we repeat some classical proofs in a greater generality.
 However, let us remark that the notational issue is not that trivial.
 As we are going to see soon, in order to provide a good way to generalize the classical methods, we need to describe mixed conditions by means of the way ``variables are moved'', rather than by listing the equations which are satisfied.
 See, in particular, Definition \ref{lr}, Remarks \ref{lrr}, \ref{lrrmk}(a), as well as Theorem \ref{propmix2}, together with its proof.